mckinlde/vencover/carinsurance/docs.md

 policy-age: age of policy when claim occurred

 I'm imagining rows in this table as discrete moments in time, and I want to be able to predict their values based on props of a prospective customer.

+# -----

+My week is getting pretty busy, here's the link for 'the bitter lesson' just in case you haven't seen it: http://www.incompleteideas.net/IncIdeas/BitterLesson.html